Why a Line Cook Chooses Network Marketing from Home

 Of course, when I got older I started to like to drink, and it seemed like a lot of people in restaurant work partied a lot.

-The waitresses were on coke; the cooks on Whiskey.
+The waitresses were on coke; the cooks were on whiskey.

 When I was young it was exciting to watch the drama between the cooks and the waitresses.